Model selection for weakly dependent time series forecasting: Introduction

-for a given $m_{p}\in \{1,\ldots,n\}$.
-Finally, the risk $R(\theta)$ of the prediction is defined by
+for a given $m_{p}\in\{1,\ldots,n\}$.
+Finally, the risk of the prediction, $R(\theta)$, is defined by

-where here and all along the paper $\pi[h]=\int hd\pi$ for any measure $\pi$ and any integrable function $h$.
+where here and all along the paper $\pi[h]=\int h\,\mathrm{d}\pi$ for any measure $\pi$ and any integrable function~$h$.
 Note that $R(\theta)$ does not depend on $t$ as $X$ is stationary.

 The mathematical counterparts of the points (1), (2) and (3) of our objectives are the following.
-The point (1) corresponds to build, on the basis of the observations, an estimator $\hat{\theta} _{p,\ell}$ in each model $\Theta_{p,\ell}$, for $1\leq p \leq \lfloor n/2 \rfloor$ and $1\leq \ell \leq m_{p}$.
-The point (2) consists in defining a procedure to choose a $\hat{\theta}$ among all the possible $\hat{\theta} _{p,\ell}$.
-Finally, for point (3), we prove that $R(\hat{\theta})$ is close to $\inf_{\theta\in\Theta}R(\theta)$.
-To attain our objectives we use the PAC-Bayesian paradigm (introduced by Shawe-Taylor and Williamson \cite{STW97} and McAllester \cite{McAllester}).
-Using this approach, Catoni \cite{Classif,Cat7,manuscrit}, Audibert \cite{AudibertReg}, Alquier \cite{Alquier2008}, Tsybakov and Dalalyan \cite{arnak} solve points (1), (2) and (3) simultaneously for various regression and classification problems in the iid setting.
-In this paper we build a procedure that gives a predictor $\hat \theta$ satisfying, under general conditions on $X$ and with probability at least $1-\varepsilon$,
+The point (1) corresponds to build, on the basis of the observations, an estimator $\hat{\theta} _{p,\ell}$ in each model $\Theta_{p,\ell}$, for $1\leq p \leq\lfloor n/2 \rfloor$ and $1\leq\ell\leq m_{p}$.
+The point (2) consists in defining a procedure to choose a $\hat {\theta}$ among all the possible $\hat{\theta} _{p,\ell}$.
+Finally, point (3) is achieved by proving that $R(\hat{\theta})$ is close to $\inf_{\theta\in\Theta}R(\theta)$.
+To attain these objectives, we use the PAC-Bayesian paradigm (introduced by Shawe-Taylor and Williamson \cite{STW97} and McAllester \cite{McAllester}).
+Using this approach, Catoni \cite{Classif,Cat7,manuscrit}, Audibert \cite{AudibertReg}, Alquier \cite{Alquier2008}, Tsybakov and Dalalyan \cite{arnak} solve points (1), (2) and (3) simultaneously for various regression and classification problems in the i.i.d. setting.
+In this paper, we build a procedure that gives a predictor $\hat\theta$ satisfying, under general conditions on $X$ and with probability at least $1-\varepsilon$,

 where ${\rm cst} >0$ is an explicit constant and $d_{p,\ell}$ an estimate of the complexity of $\Theta_{p,\ell}$.